scaleway/serverless-functions-python/README.md

 What this package does not:

 - **Simulate performance**: Scaleway FaaS lets you choose different options for CPU/RAM that can have an impact on your development.
-This package does not provide specific limits for your function on local testing but you can add [Profile your application](*LINK TO EDIT*) or you can use our metrics available in [Scaleway Console](https://console.scaleway.com/) to monitor your application.
+This package does not provide specific limits for your function on local testing but you can profile your application or you can use our metrics available in [Scaleway Console](https://console.scaleway.com/) to monitor your application.
 - **Deploy functions**: When your function is uploaded we package it in an environment that can be different than yours.
-Our build pipelines support several dependencies but sometimes it requires specific system dependencies (especially those related to lib c) that we don't support
+Our build pipelines support several dependencies but sometimes require specific system dependencies (especially those related to lib c) that we don't support
   If you have compatibility issues, please see the help section.

 ### 🧱 Type hints